 Performance and Testing

-I do not have the specialized equipment for PSU testing (which costs thousands of dollars).
-So, the best way I could do test the PSU is by using what we’ve got.
+As you know, I do not have the specialized equipment for PSU testing (which costs thousands of dollars).
+So the best way I could do test the PSU is by using what we’ve got.
 My testing method involves comparing the voltage and power consumption reading during idle and at full load.
 I know it’s not the most accurate method technically, but I think this simple method should provide some ideas of the performance of the power supply in terms of stability and power consumption.

 The main thing to watch out for, is the fluctuation on the +12V line.
-If the +12V line drops too far below 12V during full load or large fluctuations in the V readings … then you’ve got trouble.
-The system may unstable, and you might also get random reboots.
+If the +12V line drops to below 12V during full load or large fluctuations in the V readings … then we’re in trouble.
+The system may unstable and you might also get random reboots.